 As set forth in this Policy, except for those categories of services where the Policy requires specific pre-approval, engagements may be entered into pursuant to general pre-approvals established by the Audit Committee.
 The Audit Committee will periodically review and generally pre-approve the categories of services that may, as contemplated by this Policy, be provided by the Company's independent registered public accounting firm without obtaining specific pre-approval from the Audit Committee, and will establish budgeted amounts for such categories.
-The Audit Committee may add or subtract to the list of general pre-approved services from time-to-time, based on subsequent determinations by the Audit Committee.
+The Audit Committee may add or subtract to the list of general pre-approval services from time-to-time, based on subsequent determinations by the Audit Committee.
 Any general pre-approval will be set forth in writing and included in the Audit Committee minutes.
-Unless an engagement of the independent auditor to provide a particular service is entered into pursuant to and in accordance with the Audit Committee's general pre-approval then in effect, the engagement will require specific pre-approval by the Audit Committee.
+Unless an engagement of the independent auditor to provide a particular service is entered into pursuant to and in accordance with the Audit Committee.